GoogleCloudPlatform/generative-ai/retrieval-augmented/enterprise-search/README.md

 ```
 enterprise-search/                  - this directory
 ├── utils/
-    ├── retriever/                  - definition of the retriever class used in the examples
+    ├── retriever.py                - definition of the retriever class used in the examples
 ├── examples/                       - examples for question answering over documents
-    ├── question_answering/         - examples for question answering over documents
+    ├── question_answering.ipynb    - examples for question answering over documents
-    ├── summarization/              - examples for document summarization
+    ├── summarization.ipynb         - examples for document summarization
 ```